strogo/goal/manual/handlers/actions.md

 * `[]uint`, `[]uint8`, `[]uint16`, `[]uint32`, `[]uint64`
 * `[]float32`, `[]float64`

-The arguments will be extracted from the following sources (in that order):
+The arguments will be initialized with the values extracted from the following sources (in that order):

 * The URL `/:path` parameters
 * The URL `?query` parameters